The hard part of software was never the code.

 This is harder, more technical work that has always existed but was often skipped because the pressure to ship code pushed engineers past the thinking and into the typing.
 Codex Automata removes that pressure.
 When agents handle the typing, engineers can finally do the thinking that the industry has always claimed mattered most but rarely made time for.

 The engineer of the agentic era does not write less.
-He writes differently.
+She writes differently.
 Specifications instead of implementations, constraints instead of solutions, molds instead of castings.
-His output is more durable, more leveraged, and harder to produce than the code it generates.
+Her output is more durable, more leveraged, and harder to produce than the code it generates.

 Coda

-The giants of software engineering, Beck, Brooks, Martin, Evans, Fowler, the engineers at Bell Labs, NASA, Toyota, and Google, spent decades articulating the principles that Codex Automata codifies.
+The giants of software engineering, Beck, Brooks, Martin, Evans, Fowler, the engineers at Bell Labs, NASA, Toyota, Google, Stripe, and AWS, spent decades articulating the principles that Codex Automata codifies.
 Write the test first.
 Maintain conceptual integrity.
 Keep components small and composable.
 Separate concerns.
 Limit work in progress.
 Integrate continuously.
 Specify before you build.
+Constrain before you test.
+Design for the weakest link first.
+Investigate before you decide.
+Make every choice deliberate.

 They were right about all of it.
 For decades, the industry adopted these principles imperfectly because the discipline they demanded was expensive in human time and attention.
 It was faster to skip the spec.
 It was easier to write the test after.
 It was more exciting to write code than documentation.
 The principles were honored in conference talks and violated in commit logs.

 AI agents do not change the principles.
 They change the cost of following them.
 When implementation is handled by machines, the spec becomes the main deliverable.
+The SDK becomes the enforceable boundary.
 Tests become the mechanism that makes production reliable.
 Modularity becomes the structural requirement for running ten agents in parallel.
+Identity becomes the thing that separates your product from every other product built by the same models.
 The discipline that engineers could never quite afford is now the thing they cannot afford to skip.

 The principles were always right.
 The economics finally agree.